Continuity of Lyapunov exponents for non-uniformly fiber-bunched cocycles: Limit of su-states

 This property of $su$-states has already been proved in several contexts, for example, see Proposition 5.17 of \cite{LLE} for a proof for locally constant cocycles and Lemma 4.3 of \cite{BBB} and Corollary 2.3 of \cite{TY} for linear cocycles over hyperbolic maps.
 For linear cocycles over partially hyperbolic diffeomorphisms, it has been stated in Corollary 5.3 of \cite{AV} and a detailed proof can be found in Appendix A of \cite{M}.
 In these results the holonomies that are considered are uniform invariant holonomies.

 Lemma 4.3 of \cite{BBB} is more general that the next proposition.
 They allow the measure in the base to variate by taking a sequence $\hat{\mu}_k$.
 Since we do not have a complete control of the non-uniform invariant holonomies, we are not able to adapt their argument to our context.
-We use the proof in \cite{M} to obtain a result for non-uniformly fiber-bunched cocycles.
-However, it is not possible to extend it to have a sequence of measures in the base.
+We use the proof in \cite{M} to conclude a result for non-uniformly fiber-bunched cocycles.

 We prove that being and $s$-state is a closed property.
 For $u$-states, it is sufficient to consider $(\hat{f}^{-1}, \hat{A}^{-1}).$